bird-house/flyingpigeon/docs/source/descriptions/spatial_analogs.rst

 bias-corrected with the observation dataset.
 This is done to avoid discrepancies that would be introduced by systematic model errors.
 One way to validate the results is to compute the spatial analog using the simulation over the historical period.
-The best analog region should thus be approximately centered over the target site.
+The best analog region should thus cover the target site.

 The WPS process automatically extracts the target series from a netCDF file using geographical coordinates and the names of the climate indices (the name of the